takaf3/flash_read/README.md

     cd flash_read
     ```
 2.  **(Optional) OpenAI API Key:**
-    -   If you want to use the OCR or automatic title generation features for PDFs, you need an OpenAI API key.
+    -   If you want to use the OCR or automatic title generation features for PDFs, you will be prompted for your OpenAI API key at runtime. **Your key is never stored.**
-    -   Find the section in `script.js` marked with `// --- OpenAI API Key Configuration ---`.
-    -   Replace the placeholder string `YOUR_OPENAI_API_KEY` with your actual key. **Note:** For security, consider managing your API key through environment variables or a backend service in a production scenario, rather than hardcoding it in the client-side script.
 3.  **Run the application:**
     -   Since this is a simple client-side application, you can usually just open the `index.html` file directly in your web browser.
     -   Alternatively, you can serve the directory using a simple local web server (e.g., using Python):